 GI obstruction.
 Bowel perforation.
 Gastric retention.
 Ileus.
 Toxic colitis or megacolon.

 Correct fluid/electrolyte abnormalities before use.
-History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, or cardiomyopathy: increased risk of arrhythmias; consider ECGs at pre-dose and post-colonoscopy.
+Hyponatremia.
+History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, cardiomyopathy, or electrolyte imbalance: increased risk of arrhythmias; consider ECGs at pre-dose and post-colonoscopy.
 History or risk of seizures.
-Renal impairment; monitor baseline and post-colonoscopy electrolytes, creatinine, BUN.
+Renal impairment; perform baseline and post-colonoscopy electrolytes, creatinine, BUN.
 Inflammatory bowel disease.
 Rule out suspected GI obstruction/perforation before administering.
 Severe ulcerative colitis.
 Impaired gag reflex.
 Risk of regurgitation or aspiration.
 G6PD deficiency.
+Phenylketonuria.
 Maintain adequate hydration.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

-Caution with drugs that increase risk of fluid/electrolyte abnormalities, arrhythmias or QT prolongation.
+Caution with drugs that increase risk of fluid/electrolyte abnormalities, renal impairment, seizures, arrhythmias, or QT prolongation.
 Drugs that may lower the seizure threshold (eg, tricyclic antidepressants), alcohol or benzodiazepine withdrawal, known or suspected hyponatremia: may increase risk of seizures.
 Concomitant diuretics, ACE inhibitors, ARBs, NSAIDs; may affect renal function.
-Concomitant stimulant laxatives: not recommended; may increase risk of colonic ulceration, ischemic or ulcerative colitis.
+Concomitant stimulant laxatives: not recommended; may increase risk of mucosal ulceration, ischemic colitis.
 Oral drugs administered within 1hr of start of MoviPrep may not be absorbed.

-Malaise, nausea, vomiting, abdominal distension and pain (give slowly or discontinue if occurs), anal discomfort, thirst, sleep disorder, rigors, hunger, dizziness; rare: arrhythmias, seizures.
+Malaise, nausea, vomiting, abdominal distension and pain (give slowly or discontinue if occurs), anal discomfort, thirst, sleep disorder, rigors, hunger, dizziness; hypersensitivity reactions; rare: arrhythmias, seizures.

 Carton—1 (disposable container w.
 4 pouches)